cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 	}
 	```

-	In our particular scenario, `Aborted` is impossible since we never actually return it in our callback, but in other situations this can certainly occur.
-Since this is example code, we are just logging messages in response to each outcome, but more robust error handling code could easily be substituted in.
+	The case statement for `Aborted` is useless in our scenario since we don't actually return it, but we have included it for completeness.

 === "Blueprint"
     For our example, we are going to assume the following directory is declared: